Healthy Homes Assessment Marewa

 What We Do

-As building inspectors we take on all aspects associated with professional home examinations.
-We’re here to make sure you make the best decision when buying your next home.
+As building inspectors we handle all elements of expert home examinations.
+We are here to ensure that you make the correct decision when purchasing your next property.

-We are serious about your investment and conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the fun aspects of purchasing or owning a home.
+We take your investment seriously We will conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the fun aspects of owning or purchasing an home.

-We offer a wide range of services to ensure that you are fully informed of the condition of any property that you might be considering buying or selling and also other services.
+We specialise in a variety of solutions to ensure that you are completely updated on the condition of any property you could be looking to purchase or sell and also other solutions.

-We don’t just work with you but we also have big clients like local councils, banks, and insurance firms.
-Evidently they are pleased with the peace of mind provided, because of the information contained provided in our building inspection reports.
+Not only do we collaborate with you, but we also work with some important clients such as the local authorities, banks, and insurance firms.
+Evidently they enjoy this reassurance provided, by the data contained provided in our building inspection reports.

-With our systematic approach to your inspection of your home and the latest software technology that incorporates digital images into your report, you can actually see any issues that may be discovered.
-Through our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family and friends.
+We have a systematic method of conducting your house inspection and the latest in technology for software with digital photos embedded into the Report, you can actually see any issues that may be identified.
+Because of our comprehensive report, it is no wonder that we have so many clients who recommend our services to their family and acquaintances.

 • Pre Purchase & Pre Sale Reports